lsst-sqre/gafaelfawr/docs/operations/helm.rst

    config:
      knownScopes:
-       "admin:token": "Can create and modify tokens for any user" "admin:userinfo": "Can see user information for any user" "user:token": "Can create and modify user tokens"
+       "admin:oidc": "Can create and manage OpenID Connect clients" "admin:token": "Can create and modify tokens for any user" "admin:userinfo": "Can see user information for any user" "user:token": "Can create and modify user tokens"